TRADITIONAL SALT ROUTE

 There are 13 Themed Routes, one of which links salt making sites showing the diversity of European processes and their common roots.
 The Lion Salt Works in Northwich, Cheshire is one of the ERIH anchor point sites.

-The Traditional Salt Route of the Atlantic is a themed route dedicated to studying, preserving and presenting salt making sites and their associated cultures along the Atlantic coast of Europe where salt is made by traditional processes.
+The Traditional Salt Route of the Atlantic was proposed is an EU themed route dedicated to studying, preserving and presenting salt making sites and their associated cultures along the Atlantic coast of Europe where salt is made by traditional processes.

-The Atlantic Route extends from Andalucia in SW Spain, through Portugal to the northern coast of Spain and the west coast of France.
+The proposed Atlantic Route would extend from Andalucia in SW Spain, through Portugal to the northern coast of Spain and the west coast of France.
 In the UK it includes sites in the EU Atlantic region.